Fidelity Bonds

 Failure to deliver contracted services

 Surety bonds reimburse a client if your company fails to deliver promised services.
-If your business fails to complete a project or adhere to regulations, a surety bond protects the client against losses.
+If your business fails to complete a project or adhere to regulations, a surety bond would protect the client against losses.

 no coverage check mark